grimm-git/airrescue/README.md

 This is a game written in MMBasic for the Color Maximite 2 (CMM2)

 The goal of the game is to rescue people from an hostile environment.
 The enemy will try everything to stop you.
-But be carefull in combat not to kill your people by friendly fire.
+But be careful in combat not to kill your people with friendly fire.

 This game was inspired by the old classic 'Choplifter' from the C64 or Atari.
 It has been redeveloped from scratch including graphics,